buildpacks/docs/content/docs/for-buildpack-authors/concepts/component-buildpack.md

 weight=99
 +++

-A **component buildpack** is a buildpack containing the `/bin/detect` and `/bin/build` executables and that implements the [Buildpack Interface](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-interface).
+A **component buildpack** is a buildpack containing `/bin/detect` and `/bin/build` executables and that implements the [Buildpack Interface](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-interface).

 <!--more-->